Perhaps you've seen the tape of the incident that was endlessly replayed on news and sports shows last week.

 - The opportunity we thought we had at our new employer can disappear or never appear at all and make the opportunity at our former employer suddenly look much better; and

-- The boss and co-workers we had in our previous employer might (a) live next door to, (b) have been graduated from the same college as, or (c) be somehow related to our current boss and co-workers.
+- The boss and co-workers we had in our previous employer might (a) live next door to us, (b) have graduated from the same college as us, or (c) be somehow related to our current boss and co-workers.